Holinic-Tech/holinic-webflow/webflow-translation-system/TRANSLATION_INSTRUCTIONS.md

 3. **Emphasis**: Maintain CAPS and bold where used
 4. **Links**: Don't translate URL slugs

+## Known Issues & Solutions

+### Missing Translations
+Some content may not translate because it's in:
+1. **Webflow Components/Symbols** - Must be edited in the component definition
+2. **Rich Text blocks** - May need special handling
+3. **CMS Collections** - Require separate translation

+Strings known to be in components:
+- "Say the Challenge is life changing"
+- "See our 100% money-back guarantee"
+- "No matter what you try, the solution to your hair loss remains out of reach. 😭"

+**Solution**: These need to be translated directly in Webflow's Designer in the component/symbol definition.

 ## Updates Log

 - 2025-01-06: Initial guidelines created
 - Focus on informal voice
 - Keep "Challenge" untranslated
 - Natural adaptation over literal translation
+- Added note about component-based content